mixmastamyk/fr/readme.rst

 to ASCII.
 Perhaps it should print out "conventional/high" memory too.

-The Linux console (the real boot up console, pre-X) has a limited character set and therefore uses ASCII as well.
+The Linux console (the real boot up console, pre-X) has a very limited character set and therefore uses ASCII as well.

 Use